What is my car’s VIN and how do I find it?

 How do I background check a car without the VIN number?

-Follow the steps listed above to find a VIN based on a car’s reg in the UK using the DVLA website.
+If you’re in the UK, you should be able to locate your car’s VIN using the above tips or by searching your car’s reg on the DVLA website.
 Once you have the VIN, you can purchase an HPI check, which will look for any registered criminal activity or insurance write-offs, changes in reg, past transfers of ownership, and more.

-If your HPI report or other background check reveals information based on the VIN that doesn’t match the car, including its reg, then you may be looking at a cloned car or a scam.
+If your HPI report or other background check reveals information that doesn’t match the car, including its reg, then you may be looking at a cloned car or a scam.
 Remember, the VIN should be stamped on the chassis, displayed on the dash, and printed in the V5C logbook.
-Any reg plate changes should be registered against the VIN, as well as physical modifications to the car.
+Any reg plate changes should be registered against the VIN, as well as any physical modifications to the car.

 Ready to sell?